bowyshot/subtitle_bender/README.md

 # subtitle_bender
-A python program to convert a vtt subtitle file into a text file, ONE SENTENCE PER LINE.
+A python program to convert a .VTT subtitle file into a text file, ONE SENTENCE PER LINE.

 Useful for creating flashcards from subtitles for language learning.

 ## HOW TO USE